stokito/DAVExplorer/trunk/Readme.txt

 6. CHANGELOG

 Changes for version 0.92-dev:
+- Added namespace preservation for ACL privileges (thanks to Heiko Weber for pointing out the problem.)

 Changes for version 0.91:
 - Re-Enabled authentication requests for PUT, broken by changing to streaming